How Are Nozzles-case-study-banner

-How Nozzles Are Sized & When Protection is Needed for a Heat Exchanger
+How to Size Nozzles & Determine Protection Needs for Heat Exchangers

 You may have wondered how nozzles are sized for heat exchangers – why are some 12 inches in diameter while others are 4, 6, or 24 inches?
 Well, it mostly comes down the how much flow is going through them.
 Higher flows need larger diameter nozzles – not unlike a four-lane highway vs a side-street.